Tinram/MySQL/README.md

 ### Purpose

-Display important MySQL server variables.
+Display important MySQL server variables and counters.

 Uses Bash for server portability.

-Can use with a differ to compare servers.
+Output can be easily be diffed to compare servers.

 ### Set-up